VeryBigThings/delirium_tremex/README.md

 ## License

-This project is licensed under the GPLv3.
+This project is licensed under the MIT license.
 It comes with absolutely no warranty.
 [The license is available in this repository.](/LICENSE.txt)